rt-net/sciurus17_ros/sciurus17_examples/README.md

 ### depth_camera_tracking.py

-This is an example code to use the depth camera on the head for object tracking.
+This is an example to use the depth camera on the head for object tracking.

 Firstly, please install OpenCV python library with command: